Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 tray plugin can be active at a time.
 By default, the active system tray will be the one on the **lowest number** monitor and panel.
-For example, when adding the system tray plugin to monitor zero, panel one and again to monitor one, panel one, only the system tray on on monitor zero will be active.
+For example, when adding the system tray plugin to monitor zero, panel one and again to monitor one, panel one, only the system tray on monitor zero will be active.
 Disabling the system tray on monitor zero will activate the tray on monitor one, automatically migrating any docked applications to the other panel.